 The set of controls can be divided into two main groups.
-On the one hand, characteristics of local manufacturing sectors, such as its weight on total employment, the share of management occupations, average manufacturing wages, the percentage of employment in routine occupations, and index of offshorability.
-On the other, I include controls related to CZ characteristics, beyond the manufacturing sector, such as population, the share of foreign-born population or female employment participation.
+On the one hand, characteristics of local manufacturing sectors, such as the share of management occupations, skill intensity on manufacturing, average manufacturing wages, the percentage of employment in routine occupations, and index of offshorability.
+On the other, I include controls related to CZ characteristics, beyond the manufacturing sector, such as population, the share of foreignborn population or female employment participation.

-Concerning local industrial structure, a first control variable is the share of employment in manufacturing.
 College education and manufacturing intensity have a negative correlation.
-Also, exposure to import competition is on average more significant the larger is the size of the local manufacturing sector.19 Hence, the inclusion of this control, both in levels and in interaction, avoids a clear source of bias.
+Also, exposure to import competition is on average more significant the larger is the size of the local manufacturing sector.21 Hence, the inclusion of this control, both in levels and in interaction, avoids a clear source of bias.